Start My Answer

 • Determination of whether the statute of limitations expired

-Check the statute of limitations on your Portfolio Recovery debt
+Check the statute of limitations on your Portfolio Recovery Associates debt

-If your debt is so old that you've forgotten about it, there is a very good chance that it is past the statute of limitations on debt.
-The statute of limitations is the time frame that a collector, like Portfolio Recovery Associates, has to file a lawsuit to recover a debt.
+If your debt is so old that you've forgotten about it, there is a possibility that the statute of limitations has expired.
+For context, the statute of limitations is the time frame in which a debt collector, like Portfolio Recovery Associates, has to file a lawsuit to recover a debt.
 Let's explain.

 A debt is past the statute of limitations if there has been no "activity" on the account for a certain amount of years.
-"Activity" can mean anything from making a payment to signing an payment agreement.
+"Activity" can mean anything from making a payment to signing a payment agreement.
 Be careful: if you become active on an old account, you will restart the clock on the statute of limitations.
-Portfolio Recovery Associates knows this, and they will try to trick you into reactivating your old account by pressuring you to pay.
-For this reason, you should always check the last activity before paying anything.

 The statute of limitations on debt is different in each state.
 This article lists the statute of limitations in each state.

 Example: Joe lives in Texas and is being sued for an old credit card debt with Citibank.
-Portfolio Recovery Associates purchased the debt, and now they're coming after Joe to collect it.
+Portfolio Recovery Associates purchased the debt, and they have reached out to Joe to collect on it.
 However, Joe hasn't purchased anything with his Citibank account or paid anything on it for more than 7 years.
-Since the statute of limitations on debt is 4 years in Texas, Portfolio Recovery Associates cannot take the case to court.
+Since the statute of limitations on debt is 4 years in Texas, Portfolio Recovery Associates may not be able to take the case to court.
 In this example, Joe is basically off the hook.
-Joe can list this as an affirmative defense in his Answer to the lawsuit which will help him win the case.
+Joe can list this as an affirmative defense in his Answer to a debt collection lawsuit.

-Should I pay Portfolio Recovery if I owe the debt?
+Should I pay Portfolio Recovery Associates if I owe the debt?

-Under a payment arrangement, you agree to make regular payments to Portfolio Recovery until you pay off the obligation.
-In some cases, Portfolio Recovery may reduce the balance you owe by a certain percentage, allowing you to repay the debt more quickly.
+Under a payment arrangement, you agree to make regular payments to Portfolio Recovery Associates until the amount owed is paid off.
+In some cases, Portfolio Recovery Associates may reduce the balance you owe by a certain percentage, allowing you to repay the debt more quickly.
 Depending on the amount you owe, it may take a few months to a few years to pay off the balance.

-You can also attempt to settle the debt for a one-time payment.
-Under a settlement agreement, you offer a certain percentage of the total value of the debt, typically less than half of your obligation.
-In exchange for your payment, Portfolio Recovery agrees to free you from the remainder of your debt and will stop further collections activity.
+You can also attempt to settle the debt for a one-time lump sum payment.
+Under a debt settlement agreement with Portfolio Recovery Associates, you offer a certain percentage of the total value of the debt, typically less than half of your obligation.
+In exchange for your payment, Portfolio Recovery Associates would agree to forgive the remainder of your debt and will stop further collections activity.

-Portfolio Recovery is suing me to collect a debt.
+Portfolio Recovery Associates is suing me to collect a debt.
 Can I still settle?

-If Portfolio Recovery initiates a lawsuit against you, you’ll need to consider your actions very carefully.
-A settlement is possible, but you’ll want to follow specific steps.
-These include:
+If Portfolio Recovery Associates files a debt collection lawsuit against you, then you’ll need to consider your next steps very carefully.
+A debt settlement will generally remain on the table.
+Nevertheless, you’ll want to follow specific steps, including:

 1. Respond to the lawsuit with an Answer before your state’s deadline.